 BOS has been appointed to act as account bank and servicer of the mortgage book on behalf of the Company.
 The Company also uses the Bank of New York Mellon to provide all corporate services in respect of the Notes in issue.

-As approved by the Board of Directors and signed on its behalf by:
+As approved by the Board of Directors and signed by order of the Board by:

 Paul Gittins Secretary

 Trinity Road Halifax West Yorkshire HX1 2RG